 Also, not to mention, blockchain is capable of generating one block every 10 minutes.
 In short, every 10 minutes, 2.4 terabytes of data will be added to the blockchain size.
 In one day, 350 GB is added in one day and 127 TB every year.
 This also means that there is no ledger limit.

 The issue limit brings new problems.
 These numbers are real concerns.
 Also, the fact that the block size will increase exponentially, it will take more time for miners to solve a block resulting in slower transactions.

 On the contrary, our only hope is cheap hardware in the near future.
 Terabytes of storage won’t be an issue, and also processing power can grow exponentially, making transaction validation much easier.

 So, does the problem impact startups that are building their application on top of Ethereum and bitcoin?
 Well, it depends on how the two blockchain technologies evolve with time.
-Right now, startups shouldn’t worry about the size.
+Right now, startups shouldn’t worry about size.

 Blockchain size is not the top problem that needs to be resolved.
-In fact, it is the scalability and transaction speed that is the main focus now.
+In fact, it is the scalability and transaction speed that are the main focus now.

 So, what do you think about blockchain ledger size, including bitcoin and Ethereum?
 Also, there are many more blockchain projects around that focus on saving space and making it as much as efficient as possible.
 If you are just a starter and want to more about blockchain technology, we recommend enrolling in our blockchain courses as it focuses on the core concepts of blockchain more thoroughly.